debreczeniandras/symfony-docs/reference/configuration/security.rst

 **type**: ``string`` **default**: ``/logout``

-The path which triggers logout.
+The path or route name (cannot start with a `/`) which triggers logout.
 You need to set up a route with a matching path.

 target
 ......